Insecurity: New Twist As Tinubu’s Minister Is Told to Immediately Resign, “Divided Loyalty”

 Legit.ng reports that what used to be episodic attacks have evolved into a sustained campaign of abductions, village raids and highway banditry that expose deep cracks in the country’s ability to protect its people.

-Across many states, residents speak of fear as a constant companion.
-Travellers avoid certain routes, farmers abandon farmlands, and families adjust their routines around the unpredictability of violence.
-Security agencies, though making efforts, continue to appear overstretched and often reactive.
-Attackers strike quickly, vanish into unmapped forests, and resurface in another location days later.
-Communities are left grieving while government assurances rarely transform into long-term relief.
+Attackers strike quickly, vanish into unmapped forests, and resurface in another location days later, with communities left grieving while government assurances rarely transform into long-term relief.

-Matawalle has served as the minister of state for defence since 2023.
-He previously served as the governor of Zamfara state from 2019 to 2023.
+Matawalle has served as the Minister of State for Defence since 2023.
+He previously served as the Governor of Zamfara state from 2019 to 2023.

 After briefly serving in the Sani Abacha-era state house of assembly and serving as a state commissioner from 1999 to 2003 in the Ahmad Sani Yerima administration in the Fourth Republic, he first won an elected office in 2003 as a member of the house of representatives for Bakura/Maradun and retained the office until 2015 first as a member of the All Nigeria Peoples Party before switching to the People's Democratic Party (PDP) in 2011.